-Perfectly Personal Word Art How To Use a Transparent Background Template - PSE Transcript

-©2019 Jenifer Juris
+Perfectly Personal Word Art How To Use a Transparent Background Template - PS Transcript ©2019 Jenifer Juris

-In the first section of this class, I showed you how to work with the paper strip templates when it came to customizing them.
+In the first section of this class I showed you how to work with the paper strip templates when it came to customizing them.
 Because some of you may be very new to this, I wanted to take a minute to show you how to work with templates that have a transparent background.
 The templates work exactly the same as the paper strips, but it's always good to review, isn't it?

 So here I have one of our circle templates open and ready to customize.
 I've chosen to work with circle template zero four.
 First off, we need to create a copy of this template so we don't accidentally save it over.
-In the menu bar, choose file, duplicate and then in the dialog box, click okay.
+In the menu bar, choose image, duplicate and then in the dialog box click okay.
 Now you can close the original circle template zero four file.

-The next thing we need to do is clip a paper to the main circle layer of this template.
-To do that, in the layers panel, make sure the main circle layer is the active layer.
+Okay, the next thing we need to do is clip a paper to the main circle layer of this template.
+To do that in the layers panel, make sure the main circle layer is the active layer.
 Then get the move tool.
-Now I've already opened the solid black paper that I want to use for my main circle of my template.
-So I'm following the customization rules by using a solid paper for this layer.
-Now on the document while holding down the shift key, click and drag the paper onto your circle four template document.
-Drag it down and then let go.
+And I've already opened this solid black paper and I want to use it for the main circle of my template.
+I'm following the customization rules by using a solid paper for this layer.
+So on the document while holding down the shift key, click and drag the paper onto your circle four template document.
+Drag down and then let go.
 Then in the menu bar, choose layer, create clipping mask.
 Now press control T in windows or command T on a Mac to get the transform options.
-And if you can't see the control handles, press control zero in windows or command zero on a Mac to resize the document to fit.
-Press and hold down the alt key in windows or the option key on a Mac and click and drag from a corner handle to resize the paper smaller and then click the checkmark to commit.
-Now to resize your document, you can press and hold the control plus key and windows or the command plus key on a Mac as many times as necessary until it's back up to size.
+And then if you can't see the transform handles, press control zero in windows or command zero on a Mac to resize the document to fit.
+Now press and hold the alt key or the option key on a Mac and click and drag from a corner handle to resize the paper smaller until it's just outside the document bounds.
+And then click the checkmark to commit.
+Now resize your document by pressing control plus in windows or command plus on a Mac until your document view is back up to size.